MrGuacamole/Ethereum-Ticketing-Dapp/README.md

-# Ethereum-Ticketing-Dapp
+# First Dapp
-A decentralized ticketing application built on Ethereum.
+This is an early attempt at a decentralized ticketing application built on Ethereum.

-Note: This is currently a work in progress and code will be updated and added here.